Corporate governance

 We operate in a complex regulatory landscape, with business activities spanning 58 jurisdictions globally.
 Across these jurisdictions, active monitoring for legislation change relevant to our business activities is undertaken.

-In 2023, 73 occurrences were assessed against our non-compliance event classification framework as a potential or actual non-compliance, of which 16 involved regulator notifications.
+In 2024, 59 occurrences were assessed against our non-compliance event classification framework as a potential or actual non-compliance, of which 26 involved regulator notifications.
 No substantial financial penalties or sanctions with a detrimental impact to our activities have been incurred.
-The number of reported non-compliance events is higher of that reported in 2022, this is due to regulatory compliance integration activities that took place in 2023.